VanOvermeire/sam-template-creator/README.md

 - python 3.5 or higher
 - pip
 - a serverless project to scan. *Currently only Python and Go projects are supported.
-Node and Java are planned.*
+Support for Node and Java is planned.*

 ## Usage Guide / How-to